telefonicaid/kafnus/mqtt-kafka-connect/README.md

 * mongo* (for integrations with Orion mqtt subscriptions - Notifications received in kafka)

 The containers are pulled directly from official Docker Hub images.
-The Connect image used here needs some additional packages, some of them from `libs` folder, so it must be built from the included Dockerfile.
+The Connect image used here needs some additional packages, some of them from `libs` directory, so it must be built from the included Dockerfile.

 ## ⚙️ Building components